electrocoder/MBModbusRTUSlave/README.md

-# ModbusRTUSlave Arduino Library
+# MBModbusRTUSlave Arduino Library

 A simple and flexible Modbus RTU slave library for Arduino.

 ## Overview

-The `ModbusRTUSlave` library allows Arduino devices to function as Modbus RTU slaves over a serial connection.
+The `MBModbusRTUSlave` library allows Arduino devices to function as Modbus RTU slaves over a serial connection.
 It supports reading and writing registers via Modbus function codes `0x03` (Read Holding Registers) and `0x06` (Write Single Register), with provisions for LED control based on a designated register value.
 The library is designed to be customizable, with configurable slave address, LED pin, LED register index, and baud rate.

 ### Features
 - Supports Modbus RTU protocol (function codes `0x03` and `0x06`).